abdulbaseer657/Deep-Learning/README.md

 b.extra hidden layer

 2.Activation functions and implementation

-3. Matrix basics in python using numpy
+3.Matrix basics in python using numpy